greenheartgames/greenworks/docs/build-instructions-electron.md

 ```shell
 npm install --save --ignore-scripts git+https://github.com/greenheartgames/greenworks.git
 ```
+   Note: If you would like to use pre built greenworks libraries, after the above is complete go to [Using Prebuilt](#using-prebuilt) below, when done skip to step 9.

 5) Provide the Steamworks SDK dependency to Greenworks by following [these steps](get-steamworks-sdk.md).
 (Essentially, You need to create and